Yutika2309/Goutons-Voir/README.md

 This endeavor not only helped me understand what goes into implementing an end-to-end ML project but also enlightened me about the chemical composition of Wines and that the alchemy of flavors plays a pivotal role in producing superlative Wines.

-You too could play around with numbers and see for yourself, as to what makes a good Wine .
+You too could play around with numbers and see for yourself, as to what makes a good Wine.

 Cheers!!! 🍷